 We now focus our attention on the specific elliptic curve chosen by Satoshi Nakamoto for Bitcoin: secp256k1.
-This curve, defined in the "Standards for Efficient Cryptography" (SEC) document, possesses remarkable properties that make it both efficient to compute and resistant to known attacks.
+This curve, defined in the "Standards for Efficient Cryptography" (SEC) document, possesses properties that make it both efficient to compute and resistant to known attacks.

 Understanding secp256k1 in detail is essential for anyone seeking to comprehend Bitcoin at its deepest level.
 Every private key, every public key, every digital signature in Bitcoin emerges from operations on this curve.